Teen Travel Network

 If you have questions for the Fellowship Committee while you’re on your program, please save these until you return home.
 You can bounce ideas off of your program staff in the meantime (they’re great resources too!).

-WHAT DO I NEED TO DO WHILE ON MY PROGRAM?
+WHAT DO I NEED TO DO WHILE ON MY TRIP?

-In short, our on-program portion is meant to enhance your tool kit and any creative work completed on-program should not come at the expense of your regular program activities.
+In short, our on-trip portion is meant to enhance your tool kit and any creative work completed on-program should not come at the expense of your regular program activities.

 If you are an Honors Fellow, your on-program portion will be centered around fact-finding and critical thinking.
 We highly recommend you keep a journal throughout your experience and ask questions of experts and locals.
 Take advantage of your time on your program and use your findings in your final essay.